Mixing induced by Faraday surface waves: Numerical Framework

-The equations of motion are based on the incompressible Navier-Stokes equations for two-phase fluids, supplemented by a transport equation for the binary mixture.
-In this approach, the governing equations are formulated in terms of a volume fraction of liquid \(f(\vec{x},t) \in [0,1]\):
+Equations of motion are based on the incompressible Navier-Stokes equations for two-phase fluids, supplemented by a transport equation for the binary mixture.
+In this approach, the governing equations are written in terms of a volume fraction \(f(\vec{x},t) \in [0,1]\):